camRight/weather-app/README.md

 # weather-app

 This provided screenshot is an example of what the working application looks like in use.
-Notice: UI design is really important to me, and I wanted to create something more intuitive or informative than the provided mockup.
+Notice: I wanted to create something more intuitive or informative than the provided mockup's UI.

 ![Screenshot of Project](/assets/images/weather-appScreenshot.png?raw=true "Weather App")